The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual assessment for students in Years 3, 5, 7 and 9.

 Students are presented with sets of questions based on their performance during the test.
 Many of these questions are of mid-range complexity for each year level, but some are of higher or lower complexity.
 For example, students who find early test questions difficult will be directed to questions that are less complex.
 Students performing to a higher level in the test will have the opportunity to answer questions that are more complex.
 This model provides all students with the opportunity to better demonstrate the range of their literacy and numeracy skills.
 It is also more engaging for students.

 NAPLAN Online also enhances the provision for students with disabilities.
 Adjustments are available to allow them to access and participate in NAPLAN tests.

-For more information how tailored testing works, visit the Australian Curriculum, Assessment and Reporting Authority's website or view this video.
+For more information how tailored testing works, visit the Australian Curriculum, Assessment and Reporting Authority's website.

 NAPLAN Online provides teachers with more detailed information about each student’s ability, particularly those whose performance is in the higher and lower range of scores.
 They also receive the information much faster, enabling them to tailor learning for each student earlier.

 NAPLAN Online also enables you to receive your child's report faster so you will know earlier how your child is performing.